ropensci/roweb3/content/blog/2026-05-20-anniversary/index.md

 ## First up: co-working session and virtual casual community celebration

-We're kicking things off with one [co-working session]() and two virtual community events on [Wednesday, June 10]() and [Wednesday, June 17]() in different timezones, so as many people as possible can join.
+We're kicking things off with one [co-working session on Tuesday, June xx]() and two virtual community events on [Wednesday, June 10]() and [Wednesday, June 17]() in different timezones, so as many people as possible can join.

 Each 90-minute session is built around rotating small-group conversations.
 You'll meet community members you may not know yet, and together you'll dig into questions to reflect on rOpenSci's past and future.